fsegall/videoslide/README.md

+# Video Animation - Slides to the left side when scrolled (if playing) - React Component using react-youtube package.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>